andernil/OpenVINO_project/README.md

 and includes the execution time for every stage.
 -The output from the minimal output.

+Time outputs are printed for two different ways of measuring:
+-The execution time from the Inference Engine -CLOCK_MONOTONIC after recording the sample but before .wav-exporting and MFCC- processing.
+This is the same way as in Skafså's master thesis.

 Requirements:
 -OS: CentOS or Ubuntu (as per Intel's instructions for OpenVINO) -Intel OpenVINO framework for running the program